Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Methods and Data

 \subsection{GW Population Modeling and Inference}

-Our population analysis is carried out with \texttt{GWBENCH}, a fast Fisher-information–based forecasting tool designed to benchmark the performance of GW detector networks \citep{Borhanian:2020ypi}. \texttt{GWBENCH} provides rapid estimates of sky localization, distance uncertainties, and parameter-estimation accuracy for compact-binary signals without requiring full Bayesian inference, making it well suited for population-level studies and survey design.
+Our population analysis is carried out with \texttt{GWBENCH} \citep{Borhanian:2020ypi}. \texttt{GWBENCH} provides rapid estimates of sky localization, distance uncertainties, and parameter-estimation accuracy for compact-binary signals without requiring full Bayesian inference, making it well suited for population-level studies and survey design.
 For the purposes of this work, it enables us to efficiently model the detection and localization capabilities of future GW networks and to propagate these effects into predictions for dark-siren cosmology.

 For this analysis we assume that the mass distribution of binary black holes (BBHs) follows the \texttt{POWER LAW + PEAK} model examined in the third Gravitational-Wave Transient Catalog\symbolfootnote[2]{Although the most recent GWTC–4.0 catalog \citep{LIGOScientific:2025pvj} provides updated models for the mass distributions of black holes, this work was already well advanced when those results became available and a full reanalysis was not feasible.
 However, the revisions to the mass distribution are modest and do not materially affect our forecasts or alter any of our conclusions.
 For example, the local merger rate used in this work still lies within the newly predicted range.} GWTC-3.0 \citep{LIGOScientific:2018jsj, KAGRA:2021duu}, where the primary mass $m_1$ follows a power law with slope $\alpha = -3.4$ between $m_{\min} = 5\,M_{\odot}$ and $m_{\max} = 87\,M_{\odot}$, and smoothly tapers down below the minimum by a window width $\delta_m = 4.8\,M_{\odot}$.
 A Gaussian component centered at $\mu_{\mathrm{peak}} = 34\,M_{\odot}$ with width $\sigma_{\mathrm{peak}} = 3.6\,M_{\odot}$ and fractional weight $\lambda = 0.04$ accounts for the excess of events near the pair-instability gap.
 The secondary mass is drawn via